 - You’ll get the highest level of email privacy and security possible.

-Websmithian offers email hosting for a very reasonable quarterly fee.
+Websmithian offers email hosting for a very reasonable yearly fee.
 Each account is typically capped at 5GB (more is available).
 Migration services from your present email address — no matter what type — are available.

 Did you find this post interesting?
 Perhaps you’d like reading one of these others: